25 Things You're Doing That Would Horrify Sleep Doctors

 Even if hitting the snooze button at least once in the morning has become a part of your routine, the experts at Sleep Advisor say that you could be harming your sleep schedule.

-"Even though it's hard to wake up first thing in the morning, hitting snooze won't provide you with restful sleep," they explain.
+"Even though it's hard to wake up first thing in the morning, hitting snooze won't provide you with restful sleep," they say.
 "You'll probably doze for a few minutes in light sleep and then be jarred awake moments later.
 By the time you do finally get up, you're more likely to be groggy and irritable than if you had just gotten out of bed when your alarm first buzzed."

 Exercising too late